juestchaos/obsidianMD-maths/School/We Are All Completely Beside Ourselves.md

 > And to this day I am certain in my mind that it never happened.
 Think of it as my own personal Schrödinger’s cat. (p.
 91)

-Grandma Donna also reassures her that her father would never do such a thing, despite her apparently taking any opportunity to find the worst in
+Grandma Donna also reassures her that her father would never do such a thing, despite her apparently taking any opportunity to find the worst in Rosemary’s father.
+Rosemary herself also rationalises the fact that he couldn’t have run over the cat:

+> He would never run over a cat unless there was something to be learned by doing so.

+Does this mean that her memory is accurate, and he was conducting an experiment, even one conceived mere moments before, or was the memory fabricated and he didn’t

 ## Further reading
 *Utopia*, Thomas More